akio-tomiya/QCDMeasurements.jl/README.md

 <img src="LQCDjl_block.png" width=300>

-This is intended to use in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl).
+This is intended to use in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl) and a code in a project [JuliaQCD](https://github.com/JuliaQCD/).

 # What this package can do:
 This package has following functionarities